 Feature Matrix

-A comprehensive comparison of documentation capabilities, AI features, enterprise functionality, and delivery mechanisms between Tango and Zendesk Guide.
+A comprehensive side-by-side comparison of documentation capabilities, AI features, enterprise readiness, pricing model, and integrations between Tango and Zendesk Guide.

 | Feature |